BonoboPLC/lojjo_wiki/administration/games.md

 | ![Top 5 Win](/uploads/top-5-win.png "Top 5 Win"){:height="100px" width="100px"}  |  ![Weekly Lotto](/uploads/weekly-lotto.png "Weekly Lotto"){:height="100px" width="100px"}   | ![The Hourly Plus](/uploads/the-hourly-plus.png "The Hourly Plus"){:height="100px" width="100px"}

-# Creating Game Templates
+ # Editing & Creating Games

 To create any type of Game Templates, navigate to that game type (Raffle/LottoRace/Lottery) and look for the Create button on the top right corner.

  ![Create Lottery](/uploads/create-lottery.png "Create Lottery")

- # Editing Games
+> **Usage note:**  The Game Template must be stopped first, before editing any of the games configuration values, with the exception game branding and schedule which can be edited live.

-The Game Template must be stopped first, before editing any of the games configuration values, with the exception game branding and schedule which can be edited live.
+{.is-success}

 # Starting & Stopping Games